Covid: As Centre claims swift distribution of relief aid to states, hospitals await supplies

 - Where are the 300 tonnes of emergency Covid-19 supplies that have landed in Delhi in last five days?

 Between April 28 and May 2, 300 tonnes of relief materials landed at Delhi airport, a spokesperson of the airport had told Scroll.in.
-The next day, officials of seven state health departments, including Delhi, told us they had not received any supplies from the Centre.
+Until the evening of May 3, Monday, states had neither received any supplies from the Centre, nor had they been informed about their share in the foreign aid, officials of seven state health departments, including Delhi, told us.

-Among these states were Punjab, which was allocated 2,000 remdesivir injections and 150 oxygen concentrators, 100 of which reached the state on Tuesday morning.
+Punjab was allocated 2,000 remdesivir injections and 150 oxygen concentrators, 100 of which reached the state on Tuesday morning.
 Odisha was informed that it had been allocated 2,295 remdesivir injections, said Pradipta Kumar Mohapatra, additional chief secretary in the health department.
 The injections had not reached Odisha till Tuesday.

 Jharkhand’s health department also acknowledged that it had been informed by the Centre about its allocation on Monday evening.
 Officials said it was still waiting for the supplies to arrive.